gcpearse/carbon-intensity-api-interface/README.md

 The CarboMonitor API interface makes requests to the **Official Carbon Intensity API for Great Britain** to bring you up to date information about the country's carbon intensity.

+The hosted version of this application can be accessed [here](https://carbomonitor.netlify.app).

 CarboMonitor currently returns data from the API across three different sections:

 ### Current Carbon Intensity